RogueInk/Python-Journey/README.md

 ## About Me

-My name is **Krishnanshu Kashyap**, and I am a 19-year-old tech enthusiast with a passion for learning and building things.
+My name is **Krishnanshu Kashyap**
+I am a 19-year-old tech enthusiast with a passion for learning and building.
+I am Learning Python right now and will pursue AI field skills.
 When I'm not coding, you'll probably find me gaming, exploring new technology, or studying Japanese.

 I'm also a huge anime fan, so you'll occasionally find references, inspiration, or project ideas influenced by the series I enjoy.